 The internet is currently plagued with deep rooted issues surrounding trust.
 Having an open public forum where anyone can publish content is an important tool for our modern society.
 But users are left to their own devices when it comes to determining which publications are reputable and where fraudsters lie.

 Sebastiaan van der Lans has uncovered an innovative solution to this problem with his project WordProof and the EOS network plays an integral role in that vision.
-In this article, we’ll be diving into how WordProof restores trust to the open web through intuitive timestamping.
-Then, we’ll explore how leveraging the Antelope tech stack on EOS has allowed WordProof to scale this solution in an impactful way, resulting in a €1M grant from the European Commission.
+In this article, we’ll be diving into how WordProof utilizes intuitive timestamping to restores trust to the open web.
+Then, we’ll explore how leveraging the Antelope tech stack on EOS has allowed WordProof.
+This impactful solution resulted in a €1M grant from the European Commission.

 If you’re short on time, jump down to the bottom of this piece for the TL;DR.